What Are the Different Types of Psychology Degrees?

 Master of Science in Applied Behavior Analysis (ABA)

-Some MS in ABA programs help prepare graduates to sit for the Board Certified Behavior Analysts (BCBA) exam.
-Graduates who become certified behavior analysts may seek employment in a sector of their choice—government, private industry, schools and colleges, hospitals and mental health clinics.
-They also may be qualified for a variety of roles, including behavior analyst, clinical director, educational consultant, instructional designer and organizational consultant.
+Some MS in ABA programs help prepare graduates to sit for the Board Certified Behavior Analyst (BCBA®) exam.
+Graduates who become certified behavior analysts may seek employment in a sector of their choice—government, private industry, schools and colleges, hospitals, and mental health clinics, for example.
+They also may be qualified for a variety of roles, including behavior analyst, clinical director, educational consultant, instructional designer, and organizational consultant.
 Applied behavior analysts often provide assessment and intervention services to people with autism spectrum disorders.

 Pepperdine offers online psychology graduate programs, including an MS in ABA designed for students who want to learn more about human behavior to help those in need.